madprops/airc/README.md

 ---

-If a message has `^` at the start, the bot will use the previous message (from the bot) as context:
+If a message starts with `^`, the bot will use the previous message (from the bot) as context.

+It does this by saving the last response from each channel.

+This is the only way in which context/history is used.

 ---